Lesser grison: Biology and behaviour

-Lesser grisons are carnivorous, feeding on small to medium rodents, as well as rabbits, birds, frogs, lizards, and snakes.
+Lesser grisons are carnivorous, feeding on small to medium-sized rodents, as well as rabbits, birds, frogs, lizards, and snakes.
 They can also eat fruits, such as avocados.
 They are among the major predators on cavies, including wild guinea pigs, and also of nesting grebes.

-They are semi-plantigrade, walking partly on the soles of their feet, and, despite the webbing, their feet are adapted more for running and climbing than for swimming.
+They are semiplantigrade, walking partly on the soles of their feet, and despite the webbing, their feet are adapted more for running and climbing than for swimming.
 They possess anal scent glands that spray a noxious chemical similar to, but probably weaker than, that of skunks.
 They are monogamous, hunting together when raising their litters of two to five young.

 Lesser grisons hunt primarily during the day, locating their prey at least partly by scent.
-They are either solitary, or live in small family groups of parents and offspring, which travel together in single file.
-They are said to be particularly fierce, and to play with their food for up to 45 minutes before eating it.
-During the night, they sleep in hollow trees or natural crevices, or else in excavated burrows.
+They are either solitary or live in small family groups of parents and offspring, which travel together in single file.
+They are said to be particularly fierce, and to play with their prey for up to 45 minutes before eating it.
+During the night, they sleep in hollow trees, natural crevices, or excavated burrows.
 Burrows may be as deep as 4 m, and have entrances obscured by leaves.

 The lesser grison was found to be a host of an intestinal acanthocephalan parasitic worm, Pachysentis gethi.